 Yes.
 NEH encourages applicants to apply to all programs for which they are eligible.
-For information on other NEH programs that may be suitable, see section C.3 of the Notice, under "Other Eligibility Information."
+For information on other NEH programs that may be suitable, see C3 of the Notice of Funding Opportunity, under "Other Eligibility Information."

-2. What if I am offered more than one award?
+2. What if NEH offers me more than one award?

 In most cases, you may accept only one award.
-You may not hold two or more NEH individual awards (for example, a Fellowship and a Public Scholars award or a Summer Stipend) with overlapping periods of performance or in support of the same tasks, and you may not accept or hold two NEH individual awards in the same fiscal year.
-For additional information, see section C.3 ("Other eligibility information") of the Notice of Funding Opportunity.
+You may not hold two or more NEH individual awards (for example, a Fellowship and a Public Scholars award or a Summer Stipend) with overlapping periods of performance or in support of the same tasks.
+For additional information, see C3 ("Other eligibility information") of the Notice of Funding Opportunity.